ibm-cloud-docs/vmwaresolutions/archiref/vcsarch/vcsarch-phyinfra.md

 The availability of the 10 IOPS/GB depends on the {{site.data.keyword.CloudDataCent_notm}}.
 Data centers that offer the 10 IOPS/GB performance tier also include provider–managed encryption of data at rest (AES–256 encryption), and are backed by all–flash storage.
 The 10 IOPS/GB performance tier is limited to a maximum capacity of 4 TB.

-For more information on the shared NAS used in this solution, see [Attached Storage for vCenter Server™ on IBM Cloud Solution Architecture](https://www.ibm.com/cloud/garage/files/AttachedStorageSolutionArchitecture_v1.0.pdf).
+For more information on the shared NAS used in this solution, see [Attached Storage for vCenter Server™ on {{site.data.keyword.cloud_notm}} Solution Architecture](https://www.ibm.com/cloud/garage/files/AttachedStorageSolutionArchitecture_v1.0.pdf).

 #### Shared iSCSI storage